How to Use Positive Reinforcement with Kids (Age by Age Guide)

 Reward proper behavior

-Positive reinforcement is a simple, reality-based technique that can help turn your child’s behavior around — often very quickly.
-Here's the recipe:
+In parenting, positive reinforcement is a simple, reality-based technique that can help turn your child’s behavior around — often very quickly.

 - Your child wants your approval very badly.